-I made my temporary home in Uskudar, a sprawling district of Istanbul on the Asian side of the Bosphorus.
+I made my temporary home in Üsküdar, a sprawling district of Istanbul on the Asian side of the Bosphorus.
 The vibe is part transport hub, part retirement home, a mash-up that the magic of Istanbul transmogrifies into something entirely charming.
-Near the waterfront neighborhood elders sit on park benches, sipping tea, thumbing prayer beads, and smoking cigarettes as commuters rush past them to catch a bus or a ferry or an express train (while also smoking cigarettes).
-Glass-faced shops and apartment blocks rule the avenues, but on the backstreets alleycats still slink past long rows of old wooden Ottoman houses.
-Some of these houses are alarming in their state of disrepair, their distinctive enclosed second-story balconies rotting onto the sidewalk; others have been recently and impeccably restored.
+Near the waterfront neighborhood, elders sit on park benches, sipping tea, thumbing prayer beads, and smoking cigarettes, as commuters rush past them to catch a bus or a ferry or an express train (while also smoking cigarettes).
+Glass-faced shops and apartment blocks rule the avenues, but on the backstreets, alleycats still slink past long rows of old wooden Ottoman houses.
+Some of these houses are alarming in their states of disrepair, their distinctive enclosed, second-story balconies rotting onto the sidewalk; others have been recently and impeccably restored.
 The renovation is a double signifier: of the fashion for Ottoman nostalgia under the Erdogan administration, and of the money that’s been poured into development as the Turkish economy has grown.

-The face of Uskudar is its riverside port, but its peak is Camlica, the highest of the seven hills that give Istanbul its special topography.
-When you look down on Istanbul from atop one of those hills, the first thing you notice are all the hundreds of minarets sticking up like candles from an old man’s birthday cake.
+The face of Üsküdar is its riverside port, but its peak is Çamlıca, the highest of the seven hills that give Istanbul its special topography.
+When you look down on Istanbul from atop one of those hills, the first thing you notice are the hundreds of minarets, sticking up like candles from an old man’s birthday cake.
 From a distance they have a certain uniformity, but their construction spreads across seven centuries.

-It’s fitting that Turkey and America know this poet by two different names; the way he is viewed, the man might as well be two different people.
-In the West, Rumi has come to be associated with a feel-good new ageism that only vaguely hints at Islam.
+It’s fitting that Turkey and America know this poet by two different names; the way he is viewed, the man might as well have been two different people.
+In the West, Rumi has come to be associated with a feel-good New Ageism that only vaguely hints at Islam.
 In Turkey, Rumi is an unambiguously Muslim figure, and it’s difficult to overstate the esteem in which he is held.
 Probably only Muhammad is quoted more often by Turkish Muslims.
-Born way back in 1207 in a part of Persia that is now Afghanistan, Rumi lived most of his life in what’s now Turkey, and he used the ney in his writings for a boggling number of spiritual metaphors.
+Born way back in 1207, in a part of Persia that is now Afghanistan, Rumi lived most of his life in what’s now Turkey, and he used the ney in his writings for a boggling number of spiritual metaphors.
 The ney is both poison and antidote, he wrote.
-Its sound is not wind but fire.
+Its sound is not wind, but fire.

 Listen to the ney, how it complains…